Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Without downtime.
 This is a multi step [procedure](#migrate-ingesters-without-downtime) which requires additional hardware resources as the old and new ingesters run in parallel for some time.
 This is a complex migration that can take days and requires monitoring for increased resouce utilization.

 ### Migrate ingesters with downtime

+Before starting this procedure, set up your zones according to [Configure zone aware replication for ingesters](#configure-zone-aware-replication-for-ingesters).

 1. Create a new empty YAML file called `migrate.yaml`.